studentcybermooc/studentcybermooc.github.io/content/courses/misc/staying_informed.md

 - dedicate daily (or at least weekly) a moment to sort and read the different articles
 - if you can, create a small group, each people deals with one or multiple topics, and create your own sort of newsletter

+---

+If you have any suggestions, feel free to drop a comment below :)